 - Fruity Pebbles

 The berries of these cultivars grow in bright clusters.
 Fruity Pebbles grows pink, juicy clusters of berries while Lavender Popcorn grows metallic, lavender berries on stalks that look like small, metallic ears of corn.

-These types of Lantana are perennial shrubs that do well in a wide variety of soil types and can be grown outdoors as perennial plants in conducive environments or taken outdoors in summer and indoors during the winter in areas that have colder winters.
+These types of Lantana are perennial shrubs that do well in a wide variety of soil types and can be grown outdoors as perennial plants in conducive environments or taken outdoors in summer and during the winter in areas with colder winters.

 Trailing lantana (Lantana Montevidensis) can trail a distance of 10′ feet.
 It is winter hardy in USDA hardiness zones 8 through 11 and grows well in partial shade to full sun.

 This ground cover produces flower colors in shades of white, yellow, and purple.